okaram/spark-pycon15/Install.md

 David Branner has set up a vagrant file, available in github at [https://github.com/DataBranner/spark-pycon15_study](https://github.com/DataBranner/spark-pycon15_study) Thanks David !!!
 If you like VMs and have a laptop powerful enough, this is amazing.

+I'm preparing a script for install on ubuntu; you can either download and run  https://raw.githubusercontent.com/okaram/spark-pycon15/master/scripts/install_ubuntu.sh